Haxier/Getting-Cleaning-Data/Codebook.md

 Data Transformation and Cleaning
 ------------------------------
-Source the "run_analysis.R" script and then execute the "analyze" function to perform the analysis.
+Source the "run_analysis.R" script and then execute the "analyze()" function to perform the analysis.
 This function performs the following steps to clean the data:

 1. read all data files
 2. combine train and test data and set exaplainatory names
 3. subset mean and std values
 4. set descriptive activity names
 5. Separate features from featureName using the helper function
 6. Create a data set with the average of each variable for each activity and each subject